xso4/vndb-mirror/data/api-kana.md

 developers.\*
 :   All [producer fields](#producer-fields) can be used here.

-*Currently missing from the old API: VN relations, staff, anime relations and external links.
+*Currently missing from the old API: staff, anime relations and external links.
 Can add if there's interest.*

 ## POST /release